-Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Maintain or restore to favourable conservation status, natural habitats and species of wild fauna and flora of community interest.
-Promote the maintenance of biodiversity, taking account of economic, social, cultural and regional requirements.
-Establish a system of strict protection for the animal species and plant species listed in Annex IV.
-Birds Directive (2009/147/EC) Conserve all species of naturally occurring birds in the wild state including their eggs, nests and habitats.
+Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Birds Directive (2009/147/EC) Conserve all species of naturally occurring birds in the wild state including their eggs, nests and habitats.
 Protect, manage and control these species and comply with regulations relating to their exploitation.
 The species included in Annex I shall be the subject of special conservation measures concerning their habitat in order to ensure their survival and reproduction in their area of distribution.
 Preserve, maintain or re-establish a sufficient diversity and area of habitats for all the species of birds referred to in Annex 1.
 Preserve, maintain and establish biotopes and habitats to include the creation of protected areas (Special Protection Areas).
-Ensure the upkeep and management in accordance with the ecological needs of habitats inside and outside the protected zones, reestablish destroyed biotopes and creation of biotopes.
+Ensure the upkeep and management in accordance with the ecological needs of habitats inside and outside the protected zones, re-establish destroyed biotopes and creation of biotopes.
 Measures for regularly occurring migratory species not listed in Annex I is required as regards their breeding, moulting and wintering areas and staging posts along their migration routes.
 The protection of wetlands and particularly wetlands of international importance.
 Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
-EU Bathing Water Directive (revised) 2006 [2006/7/EC] The purpose of this Directive is to preserve, protect and improve the quality of the environment and to protect human health by complementing Directive 2000/60/EC This Directive lays down provisions for: the monitoring and classification of bathing water quality; the management of bathing water quality; and Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in
+EU Bathing Water Directive (revised) 2006 [2006/7/EC] The purpose of this Directive is to preserve, protect and improve the quality of the environment and to protect human health by complementing Directive 2000/60/EC This Directive lays down provisions for: the monitoring and classification of bathing water quality; the management of bathing water quality; and the provision of information to the public on bathing water quality Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+EU Nitrates Directive (91/676/EC) Reducing water pollution caused or induced by nitrates from agricultural sources and - preventing further such pollution.
+Ireland's Nitrates Action Programme is designed to prevent pollution of surface waters and ground water from agricultural sources and to protect and improve water quality.
+Ireland's third NAP came into operation in 2014.
+Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and